quynhnle135/my-website/docs/tech-blogs/notes/post_4.md

     - What are the company's vision, culture, and values?
 8. You Neglect Work-Life Balance:
     - We all need to find a way to sustain both work and life.
 So plan ahead, and stick to your schedule as much as possible.
 There might be exceptions where you have to give one thing priority above another – but do not allow the exception to become the norm.
-9. You miss Out on Learning Opportunities:
+9. You Miss Out on Learning Opportunities:
     - When we learn from someone, we not only come to understand what they've achieved or how they did it, but we also learn about the struggles, failures, and how they made the turnaround.
     - Learning from someone else's experience can help accelerate your career journey.
 Don't make the mistake of living in a silo and missing out on these opportunities.
 10. You Can't See the Bigger Picture: